robric/wiki-contrail-controller/Installing-Contrail-CNI-on-Kubernetes.md

-Contrail can be installed on a Kubernetes cluster through multiple provisioning schemes.
+Contrail CNI can be installed on a Kubernetes cluster through multiple provisioning schemes.

 This wiki will describe the most simplest of all: **A single yaml based install**